West Fraser Timber Co. Ltd. research snapshot

 bias Check

-The main AI bias risk is anchoring on the current downcycle while underestimating the speed of recovery or overestimating it.
-The counter-check is to test what lumber prices, housing starts, and the companys cost structure would need to look like for the stock to work at the current price.
+The main AI bias risk is anchoring on the 2021-2022 peak earnings period (EPS of $20.86 to $27.03) or, conversely, on the deep 2025 trough.
+The counter-check is to test what lumber prices, housing starts, tariffs, and the cost structure would need to look like for the stock to work at $64.85, which is below book value per share of about $71.08.
+The contrarian question is why the stock still trades below book despite positive Adjusted EBITDA and a consensus Buy rating.

 ai Confidence

-High for current price, market cap, revenue and net income figures, shares outstanding, and available liquidity.
-Medium for forward-looking scenarios because commodity prices, housing demand, and operating leverage are volatile.
+High for current price, market cap, shares outstanding, revenue, net income, Adjusted EBITDA, and available liquidity.
+Medium for forward-looking scenarios because lumber prices, housing demand, Section 338 tariffs, and operating leverage are volatile.

 investment Certainty

-Medium-low for a long-term investor and low for a near-term buyer.
-The business is sound and low-cost, but cyclical losses, debt, and commodity exposure mean the entry price and cycle timing matter significantly.
+Medium for a long-term investor and medium-low for a near-term buyer.
+The business is low-cost and the balance sheet is manageable, but cyclical losses, tariff uncertainty, and commodity exposure mean the entry price and cycle timing still matter significantly.

 Quick verdict table